microsoftgraph/dataconnect-solutions/solutions/esa/README.md

 This template leverages a Contoso emails and teamschat datasets, as well as a completed Entity and Sentiment Analysis dataset based on Enron emails.

-**After you follow these steps, you will have a Power BI dashboard related to Enitity Sentiment Analysis, like the one shown below.**
+**After you follow these steps, you will have a Power BI dashboard related to Entity Sentiment Analysis, like the one shown below.**

 ![](https://github.com/v-travhanes/dataconnect-solutions/blob/3c86c07cec44d809553c4c305c7241a03ecb5ae4/solutions/esa/Images/Welcome%20Page.png)